ifurusato/rc5tx/README.md

 backup copies of anything on the pedal before executing the script.

 ---
-~Boss and Loop Station are registered trademarks of Roland Corporation.~
+^Boss and Loop Station are registered trademarks of Roland Corporation.^